D-Baines/atams/README.md

     }
     ```

 - **Comms Update:** The Atams communications update functions wait for and process all incoming Bus messages.
-A single request packet from an Atams Hub can include read and write requests for multiple Atams variables.
-When a request packet is received, it is stored for processing at the appropriate time.
-During processing, the comms core will write any received data to the Atams variable storage, read any requested variable data into a Response packet, and transmit the Response packet back to the Hub on the same Bus as the original Request packet.
+A single Request Packet from an Atams Hub can include read and write requests for multiple Atams variables.
+When a Request Packet is received, it is stored for processing at the appropriate time.
+During processing, the Request Packet is first validated.
+The comms core will then write any received data to the Atams variable storage, read any requested variable data into a Response packet, and transmit the Response packet back to the Hub on the same Bus used to receive the original Request packet.

-    The following communications update function should be polled as often as possible from the user code.
+    If used, the following communications update function should be polled as often as possible from the user code.
 The longer the delay between calls, the slower the potential response time of the Node device:
     ```cpp
     void updateCommsPolling(void);
     ```

     This alternative version can be called from an RTOS thread.
 The function will block the calling thread while waiting to receive new packets.
-Ihe calling thread priority should be as high as possible.
+The calling thread priority should be set as high as possible.
     ```cpp
     void updateCommsBlocking(void);
     ```

-- **Read and Write:** The Atams::read and Atams::write functions can be used to read from and write to the Atams variable storage from user code.
+- **Read and Write:** The `Atams::read` and `Atams::write` functions can be used to read from and write to the Atams variable storage from the user application code.
 If `varID` is outside of the Memory Map range, or the Memory Map has not been correctly initialised, the functions will return `Atams::ERROR_VAR_ID`.
 If the template argument type does not match the type specified for the variable in the Memory Map, the functions will return `Atams::ERROR_VAR_TYPE`.
 Otherwise, the functions will return `Atams::ERROR_NONE`.

     ```cpp
     template <typename T>